 The last stage involves picking out a team that covers all your bases, from product development to marketing, to computer engineering.
 Your team needs to be well-equipped to deal with the product creation process from beginning to end.

-Whatever type of products your company specializes in creating, it is imperative for you to have a product management framework to ensure the success of your product.
+Whatever type of products your company specializes in creating, it is imperative for you to have a product management framework to optimize workflows, effectively communicate the value proposition, and ensure the success of your product.

 The type of product management framework you choose to use depends on your company, the product you want to create, and the goals you want it to achieve.